google/mathfu/Documentation/src/Programmers-Guide/Chapter03_Quaternions.md

 <a name="about">
 ## About
-In the distribution of GooMath is a Quaternion class which stores data and defines a number of operations that can be performed.
+In the distribution of MathFu is a Quaternion class which stores data and defines a number of operations that can be performed.
 For more details on what a quaternion is please see http://en.wikipedia.org/wiki/Quaternion.